Mansour: Why We Chose 1620 as the Year of ‘Our True Founding,’ not 1619

 We chose the Pilgrims as our founding myth because they embodied our most cherished ideals.
 They were the best of us.

-They endured despite the odds, and through trial and error established the practices of self-governance, private property, a common defense, and peaceful commerce as a means to co-exist.
-They even established a sense of religious tolerance and pluralism with the “Strangers” among them, who also became friends.
+They endured despite the odds, and through trial and error established the principles of self-governance, private property, a common defense, and peaceful commerce as a means of coexistence.
+They even established the practice of religious tolerance and pluralism with the “Strangers” among them, who became friends.

 What’s more, the decision to embrace the Pilgrims as our true founders was made at a time when Americans were most keenly aware of the scourge of slavery because they were fighting a bloody civil war to eradicate it.
 These Americans understood that slavery was not just a moral blight; it was a deadly contradiction that we couldn’t live with and still pretend to uphold the self-evident truth that all men are created equal.
-The generation that suffered the most to abolish slavery chose the Pilgrims are our founders because they embodied the ideals that inspired us to free the slaves.
+The generation that suffered the most to abolish slavery chose the Pilgrims as our founders because the Pilgrims embodied the ideals that inspired them to free the slaves.
 They wanted us to know that our nation was founded on God-given freedom, not racism.

 This sentiment was made clear in the speech Massachusetts Gov. Roger Wolcott delivered in 1897 at the official ceremony to accept the return of Bradford’s manuscript by England to its rightful owners in America.

-The Plymouth settlement was “the birthplace of religious liberty, the cradle of a free Commonwealth,” Wolcott said, adding:
+The Plymouth settlement was “the birthplace of religious liberty, the cradle of a free Commonwealth,” Wolcott said:

 In the varied tapestry which pictures our national life, the richest spots are those where gleam the golden threads of conscience, courage, and faith, set in the web by that little band [of Pilgrims].
-May God in His mercy grant that the moral impulse which founded this nation may never cease to control its destiny; that no act of any future generation may put in peril the fundamental principles on which it is based — of equal rights in a free state, equal privileges in a free church, and equal opportunities in a free school. (emphasis added)
+May God in His mercy grant that the moral impulse which founded this nation may never cease to control its destiny; that no act of any future generation may put in peril the fundamental principles on which it is based — of equal rights in a free state, equal privileges in a free church, and equal opportunities in a free school.

 Equal rights, equal privileges, equal opportunities – that is what Americans have always aspired to uphold.
-Conscience, courage, faith – that is what the Pilgrims stood for and what they prayed their descendants who stand for.
+Conscience, courage, faith – that is what the Pilgrims stood for and what they prayed their descendants would stand for.

 To honor the founding of Plymouth in 1620 is not to ignore the horrific history of American slavery that began in 1619 in Virginia.
 And to celebrate Thanksgiving is not to dismiss the atrocities committed against our Native communities, even sadly at the hands of the Pilgrims’ descendants.
 On Thanksgiving, we acknowledge that the Pilgrims and the Natives did, in fact, come together in peace in November 1621.

-We celebrate their story—and the ritual reenactment of it with a turkey feast and prayers of thanksgiving—to acknowledge our highest aspirations, not to whitewash our history or to minimize our mistakes.
-Thanksgiving affirms who we want to be because it is about who the Pilgrims actually were.
+We celebrate their story—and the ritual reenactment of it with a turkey feast and prayers of thanksgiving—to acknowledge our highest aspirations, not to whitewash our history or minimize our mistakes.
+Thanksgiving affirms who we want to be because it commemorates who the Pilgrims actually were.

 “There is a kind of audacity about these people,” Professor McClay told Breitbart News.
 “The journeys were dangerous.
 The habitats into which they were coming were brutal.
 They lost many lives, and yet they had this sense—and [the Puritan leader John] Winthrop says it in his sermon—that they were on a mission from God, that ‘the eyes of all people are upon us’—which, when you think about it, this is like somebody going to the Moon—the dark side of the Moon—and saying, ‘The eyes of all people are upon us.’
 Well, actually you’re on the Moon.
 Nobody’s watching!
 And yet they were so deeply committed to the vision of what they were doing, and that was the germ of what became ultimately a great nation.”